-Early in Don’t Worry Darling our hero Alice (Florence Pugh) begins to suspect that something is amiss.
+Early in Don’t Worry Darling, which drops on HBO Max Nov.
+7, our hero Alice (Florence Pugh) begins to suspect that something is amiss.
 Alice and her handsome husband Jack (Harry Styles) are the picture-perfect protagonists of Olivia Wilde’s controversial and highly-anticipated follow-up to Booksmart, her directorial debut.
 They live in a 1950s-era Palm Springs-esque desert suburb dotted with tidy midcentury modern homes.
 They’re young and deeply in love, one of a number of couples who live an enviable life filled with poolside cocktail parties.

 A cultish figure named Frank (Chris Pine) holds sway over the company town, which he has named Victory.
 Frank’s underlings are forbidden from sharing any information about their jobs with their spouses or families.
 Every day the husbands seemingly drive off to a bunker in the desert where they work on a super-secret project while their partners stay home to clean, cook, shop, and gossip.

 The audience may find it odd that all these perfectly coiffed wives emerge from their houses onto their shared cul-de-sac at the exact same time every morning to send their husbands off to work.
 But Alice doesn’t catch on to the greater mystery of the movie until she cracks a carton’s worth of eggs and finds them missing their yolks.